Senji Yamaguchi

-Yamaguchi has only served in two anti-nuclear organizations, one being the Anti-nuclear arms movement in 1955 and heading the Japan Confederation of A- and H-Bomb Sufferers Organizations between the years of 1981 and 2010.
+Yamaguchi has served in two anti-nuclear organizations, one being the Anti-nuclear arms movement in 1955 and heading the Japan Confederation of A- and H-Bomb Sufferers Organizations between the years of 1981 and 2010.
 He even once was granted permission to be involved in the 1982 United Nations meeting.
 In his last years, he was hospitalized and died of an illness on July 6, 2013 in Unzen, Nagasaki.